To review PART ONE, just the following points:

 An example of ignorance among the clergy?

-In the paper “A Short Easter message”, this author briefly touches on the idea behind Jewish feasts and also Acts 12:4 with the question whether there is a difference between the words “Easter” and “Passover” and which one would be correct.
+In the meditation “A Short Easter message”, this author briefly touches on the idea behind Jewish feasts and also Acts 12:4 with the question whether there is a difference between the words “Easter” and “Passover” and which one would be correct.
 There is a drastic difference.
 The quote is supposedly from the Greek (G3957) πάσχα, paschquotes.
 What is at stake here is the following sequence of events: Passover on the eve of April (Nisan) 14, followed by seven days of unleavened bread (no sin); then the pagan festival of Astart (Ishtar or “Easter”) followed.
 This is in fact what Herod (Eusau’s descendant) was celebrating here – the fertility idea of [the heathen’s “mother”] earth “regenerating itself”, using symbols such as rabbits and eggs that you seek out and consume.
 But God wants us to consume His body and His blood (Jn 6:56-58; Ex 12; Gen 3:22; with Rev 2:7; 3:21-22; 1 Cor 11…).
 William Tyndale first translated “pascha” to “passover” in English, but correctly used the word “Easter” in Acts 12:4 (KJV).
 The other has it wrong and misses completely this important point.
 The same goes for their understanding of God’s grace.
-See the papers by this author entitled “Mixing Old and New”, “The Covenant and the Law”, and others, on this website.
+See the meditations by this author entitled “Mixing Old and New”, “The Covenant and the Law”, and others, on this website.
 For example, the next topic…

 The confession of sin